-The top ranked public schools in Millburn, NJ are Wyoming School, Millburn High School and South Mountain School.
+The top-ranked public schools in Millburn, NJ are Wyoming School, Millburn High School and South Mountain School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Millburn, NJ public schools have an average math proficiency score of 80% (versus the New Jersey public school average of 38%), and reading proficiency score of 83% (versus the 49% statewide average).
 Schools in Millburn have an average ranking of 10/10, which is in the top 5% of New Jersey public schools.